 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

-The world appears to have gone made for orzo pasta lately and it’s left a lot of gluten free folk wondering – is orzo gluten free?
-Here I look at what orzo is, if there are any gluten free orzo pasta brands out there, and ideas for substitutions…
+Orzo pasta is everywhere and it’s left a lot of gluten free folk wondering – is orzo gluten free?
+Here I look at what orzo is, the gluten free orzo pasta brands in the UK, and what to substitute orzo for…

 Want to save this recipe?